holochain/deepkey/README.md

 `KeyMeta` records record the derivation path and index used to generate a previously registered key.

-`DnaBinding` records track how registered keys are being used by happs.
+`AppBinding` records track how registered keys are being used by happs.

 ### Meta API